airblade/flippeur/README.md

 end
 ```

 Give each feature a name and a block.
-The block should return truthy if the feature is available to the user, and falsey otherwise.
+The block should return a truthy value if the feature is available to the user, and a falsey value otherwise.

 N.B. to return early from the block, use `next retvalue` instead of `return retvalue`.
 For example: